 C++ Namespace Example

-Let's see the simple example of the namespace, which includes variables and functions.
+Let's explore a basic illustration of the namespace, encompassing variables and functions.

 Example